 You can theoretically choose various pricing strategies.
 The choice depends on whether you penetrate the market quickly with a low price and high quantities ('penetration strategy') or whether you can skim off the highest possible returns with a high price ('skimming strategy').
-Even if you would like to use a penetration strategy and capture market share first, you should be aware that this only makes sense if you then use the market you have won to achieve profits.
-The skimming strategy produces high returns in a relative time.
-However, this usually means you will attract new competitors to the market would like to take to make market entry as unattractive as possible to entry).
+Even if you would like to use a penetration strategy and capture market share first, you should be aware that this only makes sense if you then use the market position you have won to achieve profits.
+The skimming strategy produces high returns in a relatively short period of time.
+However, this usually means you will attract new competitors to the market.
+Consider the measures you would like to take to make market entry as unattractive as possible to your competitors (barriers to market entry).
 Both strategies have advantages and disadvantages.
-Who tial investments are usually required, for example, to perfixed costs have to find a wide audience quickly
+When pursuing the penetration strategy, higher initial investments are usually required, for example, to meet higher demand.
+However, businesses with very high fixed costs have to find a wide audience quickly to cover them.

-When setting prices, remember to k
+When setting prices, remember to keep your own production costs in mind.